nodejitsu/persistent-ghost/README.md

 Tiny wrapper aroud the Ghost blog enabling deployment to Nodejitsu.
 The goal of this wrapper is to persist the content of both the `sqlite` database and `content` directory.
-Currently this persistance is done throught MongoDB.
+Currently this persistence is done through MongoDB GridFS.

 ### How to use